phillipbvetter/ctsmTMB/README.md

 A particular advantage of Laplace filter is:

-1. The possibility for unimodal non-Gaussian observation densities to accommodate the need for e.g. heavier distribution tails.
-Not implemented.
+1. The possibility for unimodal non-Gaussian observation densities to accommodate the need for e.g. heavier distribution tails. *Not yet implemented*.

 The method is typically not useful for model-training with the goal of forecasting because the likelihood contributions are based on smoothed